 - Side collisions (T-bone).
 When a truck driver runs a red light, there is a chance the semi will hit another vehicle's side.

 - Rollovers.
 These can occur when a driver runs the wheels up against a curb or off the pavement, causing the big rig to flip onto its side.
 Also, jackknifed trucks are more prone to rollovers.

 - Tire blowout.
-The common cause of tire blowouts is lack of or incorrect tire maintenance and inspection.
-A blowout can cause the driver to lose control of the truck and, if debris is left on the pavement, it may cause an additional accident.
+The common cause of tire blowouts is a lack of or incorrect tire maintenance and inspection.
+A blowout can cause the driver to lose control of the truck, and if debris is left on the pavement, it may cause an additional accident.